Third quarter could mark turning point in U.S. profit cycle

 While fourth-quarter earnings estimates have fallen sharply in recent months and strategists expect 2020’s forecasts will come down as well, the last quarter of 2019 is still estimated to show profit growth of 4.1%.
 And earnings are forecast to grow 11.2% in 2020.

-Many investors are hopeful that earnings, which begin in mid-October with reports from JPMorgan Chase (JPM.N) and other banks, will take some of the focus away from recent political turmoil in the market, including Democrats’ formal impeachment inquiry against President Donald Trump.
+Many investors are hopeful that earnings, which begin in mid-October with reports from JPMorgan Chase (JPM.N) and other banks, will take some of the focus away from recent political turmoil, including Democrats’ formal impeachment inquiry against President Donald Trump.

 The Cboe volatility index .VIX ended Friday at a three-week high.